lolski/grakn-twitter-example/README.md

 2. Insert a user who posted the tweet, only once — we don't want to insert the same user twice
 3. Maintain an association between a tweet and the user

+We will be using the graph API for inserting the data in the graph because it is lightweight and efficient.

 ### Insert A Tweet

 To insert a tweet, we must create a `tweet` entity and a `text` resource to hold the tweet's textual data, before associating said resource with the entity.